RodrigoDMU/WSAA_big_project/README.md

 ```

 ##### 6. Run the application
-The public playlist viewer page can be accessed at: https://rodrigodmu.pythonanywhere.com/musicviewer.html
+The public viewer page can be accessed at: https://rodrigodmu.pythonanywhere.com/musicviewer.html
 *****

 ## Author